Asif-droid/CodeProfiling_and_FlameGraph/README.md

+## Code profiling
+Code profiling is a crucial aspect of performance optimization and debugging in software development.
+It involves the analysis of a program's runtime behavior to identify performance bottlenecks, memory usage issues, and other inefficiencies.
+Profiling provides detailed insights into how a program executes, which functions consume the most time, and how resources are utilized during execution.
+## Flame graph:
+Flame graphs are a powerful visualization tool used to represent the performance profile of software applications.
+They are particularly useful for understanding where an application spends most of its time during execution, helping to identify performance bottlenecks and optimize code.
 # cProfiler
 * # Installation
 cProfile, pstats are already installed with python need to install tuna to visalize call stack